flashjpr/angular-services/README.md

 # Book Logger

-This repository contains a proof-of-concept app that some data (books) and performs various alteration to the data before displaying it to the UI.
+This repository contains a proof-of-concept app that reads some data (books) and performs various alteration to the it before displaying it to the UI.
 It's main focus is to try and experiment *angular services* and figure out what is the most performant way to complete any single task.

 ## Installation
 ```sh